wisp-capital/polygon-jvm/README.md

 This fork is custom to my own needs, and is not intended to be used by anyone else.

+A few of the changes include

+* Latest Ktor
+* Latest Kotlin
+* Removed support for some amount of client custom engine - because I won't use it.

+I will likely add and remove functionality at will - for whatever suits my own work :).

 ## Features

 Everything you'd expect from a client SDK plus...